muratk5n/thirdwave/en/README.md

 ---

-*Annihilation* looked like a badly done *Event Horizon*.
-I gave it a big fat 3.

----

 Israel is the ultimate 'frontier country' for the outer alliance.
 That is their function, and a role they liked to play recently.
 It is more suitable for them compared to say "Turks" whose bizarre national